-I realize this is a simplistic approach to teaching but I can assure you that it is difficult to achieve.
-During our journey some students get motion sickness, some want to phone their mom, while others are so happy to be on their own for the first time that they lose focus and stay out too late and “miss the bus”.
+I realize this is a simplistic approach to teaching but I can assure you that it is hard to achieve.
+During our journey some students get motion sickness, some want to phone home, and others are so happy to be on their own for the first time that they lose focus and stay out too late and “miss the bus”.